-- Members must allow Breakout Rooms in their account settings. - o Some campuses allow only school verified emails enter Zoom meetings - If members have trouble, have members clear users' cookies, and sign out completely and log back in o It is recommended to utilize a Cohost with nothing but Zoom and possibility a chapter video open on their computer so that the video has the least amount of lag possible.
-All members turn their camera off during a video presentation.
+- o Members must allow Breakout Rooms in their account settings. - Some campuses allow only school verified emails enter Zoom meetings - If members have trouble, have members clear users' cookies, and sign out completely and log back in

-Zoom Notes:
+• Zoom Notes:

-- Some Mac laptops and some older computers are not compatible with Zoom backgrounds so do not require all to use them - o Co Hosts/Hosts cannot vote in Zoom polls.
+- Some Mac laptops and some older computers are not compatible with Zoom backgrounds so do not require all to use them - Co Hosts/Hosts cannot vote in Zoom polls.
 So, if you are planning on utilizing one in your event, your own members could not vote.